ajbanjara/Wireshark/HowToEdit.md

 - a "broken link" of your protocol will appear at the [ProtocolReference](/ProtocolReference) page where you added it, click on it

 - you will be requested to add a new page, use the protocol or redirect template as described above

-## Attachments

-If you have an example capture file for a specific protocol, it is appreciated to put it into the [SampleCaptures](/SampleCaptures) page and add a link to that file in the protocols page.

-Please save screen captures as PNG or GIF.
-JPEG can introduce artifacts that make text fuzzy or otherwise difficult to read.

 ---